NVIDIA/NeMo-Guardrails/docs/getting_started/hello-world.md

   "How are you feeling today?"
 ```

-When defining a canonical form, we can specify whose utterance (user or bot) needs to be matched.
-Let's consider the canonical forms `user express greeting` and `bot express greeting`.
-The first one is used to match the user's input and the second one is used to guide the bot's response.
 Each canonical form can have multiple examples attached to it.
-This helps the bot generalize and respond appropriately to similar inputs.
+In the case of canonical forms for user messages, this helps the LLM generalize and respond appropriately to similar inputs.
+In the case of canonical forms for bot messages, the bot will use a random one each time.

 ### Step 4: Define the dialog flows

-Next, we will define the dialog flows for guiding our bot.
-We will start by defining a simple flow that greets the user and asks them how they are doing.
+Next, you need to define the dialog flows for guiding the bot.
+You can start by defining a simple flow that greets the user and asks them how they are doing:

 ```
 define flow greeting